rq/rq/docs/index.md

 This is nothing more than a proxy object that can be used to check the outcome of the actual job.

-For this purpose, it has a convenience `return_value` accessor property, that will return `None` when the job is not yet finished, or a non-`None` value when the job has finished (assuming the job _has_ a return value in the first place, of course).
+For this purpose, it has a convenience `result` accessor property, that will return `None` when the job is not yet finished, or a non-`None` value when the job has finished (assuming the job _has_ a return value in the first place, of course).